tdyer/rails-overview-lesson/ControllerCreate.md

 ## Create a Movie

-Now, we must  handle the case where the Browser or a HTTP client is sending us data that will be used to create a movie.
+Now, we must  handle the case where the Browser or a HTTP client is sending us data, via a HTTP POST request, that will be used to create a movie.

 A Browser will from a string of data from the submitted form.